piotrmurach/github/README.md

 end
 ```

-## Arguments & Parameters
+## Arguments & Parameters (Feature not released yet)

-The request arguments are thought of as required variables that form the request resource url.
-Wherease parameters are thought of as the additional variables passed in to configure the request.

-The gem allows for flexible arguments parsing.
+The library allows for flexible arguments parsing.
 Therefore arguments can be passed during instance creation:

 ```ruby
   issues = Github::Issues.new user: 'peter-murach', repo: 'github' issues.milestones.list
 ```

-Further, arguments can be passed directly inside method called but then the order of parameters matters and hence please consult the method documentation.
+Further, arguments can be passed directly inside method called but then the order of parameters matters and hence please consult the method documentation or GitHub specification.
 For instance:

 ```ruby
   issues = Github::Issues.new
   issues.milestones.list 'peter-murach', 'github'
 ```

-Similarly, the argument for the request can be passed inside the current scope such as:
+Similarly, the arguments for the request can be passed inside the current scope such as:

 ```ruby
   issues = Github::Issues.new